 Violation of this policy is considered a serious offense that endangers the safety of anyone on South University premises.
 Any person violating this policy may be required to leave South University premises.
 Employees violating this policy are subject to discipline, up to and including termination.
 Students violating this policy are subject to suspension or dismissal from school.

-Food and Drink Policy
+Food and Drink

 South University strives to create a welcoming environment and provide a clean and well-maintained campus for the benefit of its students, faculty and staff.
-In order to balance the reasonable needs of individuals who use the campus with our desire to create a healthy and clean campus, the University maintains the following food and drink policy.